japila-books/spark-sql-internals/docs/spark-sql-SubExprUtils.md

 `hasNullAwarePredicateWithinNot` is negative (i.e. `false`) for all the other expressions and in particular the following expressions:

-. link:spark-sql-Expression-Exists.adoc[Exists] predicate subquery expressions
+. spark-sql-Expression-Exists.md[Exists] predicate subquery expressions

-. `Not` expressions with a link:spark-sql-Expression-Exists.adoc[Exists] predicate subquery expression as the child expression
+. `Not` expressions with a spark-sql-Expression-Exists.md[Exists] predicate subquery expression as the child expression

-. link:spark-sql-Expression-In.adoc[In] expressions with a link:spark-sql-Expression-ListQuery.adoc[ListQuery] subquery expression as the link:spark-sql-Expression-In.adoc#list[list] expression
+. spark-sql-Expression-In.md[In] expressions with a spark-sql-Expression-ListQuery.md[ListQuery] subquery expression as the spark-sql-Expression-In.md#list[list] expression

-. `Not` expressions with a link:spark-sql-Expression-In.adoc[In] expression (with a link:spark-sql-Expression-ListQuery.adoc[ListQuery] subquery expression as the link:spark-sql-Expression-In.adoc#list[list] expression)
+. `Not` expressions with a spark-sql-Expression-In.md[In] expression (with a spark-sql-Expression-ListQuery.md[ListQuery] subquery expression as the spark-sql-Expression-In.md#list[list] expression)

 [source, scala]
 ----